linuxfoundation/lfevents/docs/formsguide.md

 Most HubSpot forms are embedded using the iframe method, however, all newsletter forms are embedded as raw HTML which allows us to fine-tune the styling of them.

 Note that the [travel fund form](https://events.linuxfoundation.org/about/travel-fund-request/) has not been migrated to HubSpot since it has a sophisticated file upload UI.
-[Here is the html](https://github.com/LF-Engineering/lfevents/blob/master/docs/travel-fund-form.html) required to embed it into a particular event site (note the `event` parameter needs updating to be the Salesforce ID for the event).
+It runs using a custom NodeJS app to get all the submitted info in to the right parts of SalesForce.
+Editors can use a shortcode `[travel-fund-request event-id="xxx"]` to embed an event-specific form in an event page.

 Finally, we use a [Gravity form](https://www.gravityforms.com/) for [the one on the Community Events page](https://events.linuxfoundation.org/about/community/) since we need it to create new Community Event posts within WordPress.